*sigh* I was describing tropes before it was cool...

 In the 1940s, "hipsters" were middle-class white people (often Jewish, or at least ambiguously so) who emulated the lifestyles of black jazz musicians.
 This was, for them, an existentialist rejection of society.
 These hipsters were an unorganized movement that eventually morphed into the beatniks of the 1950s and the hippies of the 1960s.

 Sometime in the late 1990s - early 2000s, the term hipster was dusted off and applied to a new generation that expressed the old hipster ideals in new ways.
-They were now predominantly middle-class, urban, white 20-something-year-olds interested in alternative culture: left-of-center politics, alternative music, independent films, thrift-store or vintage fashion, and a diet of locally-grown, organic or vegetarian/vegan food.
+They were now predominantly middle-class, urban, white 20-something-year-olds interested in alternative culture: left-of-center politics, alternative music, independent films, thrift-store or vintage fashion, Apple products, and a diet of locally-grown, organic or vegetarian/vegan food.

 In The New Tens, self-identified hipsters (if such a thing can even be found, as no one seems willing to call themselves by this name) view themselves as intellectuals who reject the mainstream and carefully define their own identities, taking a buffet-style approach to elements of other cultures and subcultures.
-Your typical hipster outfit will appropriate and/or cannibalize elements from the punk, hippie, rave, and LGBT scenes, plus '90sgeek-chic, and some token from a non-Western culture; lacking the raison d'etre of any of these subcultures, the hipster will instead use an air of sarcasm to tie the ensemble together (the '60s hippie did much the same, only without the irony).
+Your typical hipster outfit will appropriate and/or cannibalize elements from the punk, hippie and rave scenes, plus '90sgeek-chic, and some token from a non-Western culture; lacking the raison d'etre of any of these subcultures, the hipster will instead use an air of sarcasm to tie the ensemble together (the '60s hippie did much the same, only without the irony).
 Hipsters' musical tastes are eclectic but generally centered around such genres as Indie Rock, Baroque Pop, Jangle Pop, Alternative Hip Hop, Alternative Country, Heavy Metal, Garage Rock, Post-Rock, Punk Rock, and minimalist Techno.
 Particular bands hipsters tend to enjoy include Radiohead, Arcade Fire, Beach House, Belle and Sebastian, Jens Lekman, Animal Collective, Joanna Newsom, Grizzly Bear, Dr. Dog, Best Coast, and all Elephant 6 Collective bands (especially Neutral Milk Hotel), although only knowing those bands is only half the battle as an obscure and eclectic taste in music is preferred.
 Pitchfork, a music blog, is probably the most important hipster taste-maker and gate-keeper of the past decade.

 It should be noted that while these bands may be popular among hipsters, this doesn't make the bands themselves 'hipster bands'.
 Conversely, a nominal 'hipster band' may actually be abandoned by hipsters if it becomes too "mainstream".
 (Arcade Fire, for instance, were written off by many once they found mainstream popularity from Grammy nominations and soundtrack appearances in movies like Where the Wild Things Are and The Hunger Games.)
 Additionally, a good portion of bands loved by hipsters actively reject the sarcasm, snobbery, and trendiness that often go along with hipster culture.
 Arcade Fire have been known to throw in jabs at them in their songs ("they will eat right out of your hand/using great big words that they don't understand!") and indie folk group Bon Iver outright defied the label by recording an ultra-sincere, proudly cheesy autotunedPower Ballad for their second album.